Female empowerment in Nigeria

 Female empowerment in Nigeria is an economic process that involves empowering Nigerian women as a poverty reduction measure.
-Empowerment is the development of women in term of politics, social and economic strength in nation development.
+Empowerment is the development of women in terms of politics, social and economic strength in nation development.
 It is also a way of reducing women's vulnerability and dependency in all spheres of life.
 It can be noted that the aggregate of educational, political, health and legal empowerment are key to women's empowerment in Nigeria.
 Like many African women, Nigerian women have a subordinate role to their male counterparts.
-There are twice as many women below the poverty line than men, and up to 19 times as many men in executive positions than women.
+There are twice as many women below the poverty line than men and up to 19 times as many men in executive positions than women.

 Social imbalances

 At the core of Nigeria's social imbalance is a distorted power dynamic in determining family size.
-This male centered focus points to a critical population problem.
-Women are eliminated from the decision making process of how many children they are going to have and when they are to have them.
-There are very few population control guides that targets men to reduce the high fertility rate.
-In order for anything to work as far as population control, men and women must both have equal power in the household.
+This male-centered focus points to a critical population problem.
+Women are eliminated from the decision-making process of how many children they are going to have and when they are to have them.
+There are very few population control guides that target men to reduce the high fertility rate.
+For anything to work as far as population control, men and women must both have equal power in the household.

-There are imbalances within marriage, religious and government institutions and access to good health program.
-The United Nations, as well as a majority of nations across the globe, have developed and organized programs which aim to ameliorate gender inequalities.
-Women's development was adopted as the third millennium goal in 2000,the world conference on women in Benjin in 2000, and many others.
+There are imbalances within marriage, religious and government institutions, and access to good health programs.
+The United Nations, as well as a majority of nations across the globe, have developed and organized programs that aim to ameliorate gender inequalities.
+Women's development was adopted as the third-millennium goal in 2000, the World Conference on Women in Beijing 2000, and many others.

 Political and financial constraints

 Women are nearly non-existent on the Nigerian political scene, more so at the federal and state levels.
 Male domination of decision-making and violence has led to women not feeling free and comfortable enough to engage in political matters.
 Additionally, successful political advisors are not likely to support female candidates so it could be difficult for them to pave a path in politics.
 There are major differentiations when it comes to starting businesses and getting credit loans for men vs. women in Nigeria.
 When women in business have fewer employees and shorter longevity than men, this gender gap becomes even wider.
 Within the countries of Tunisia and Zimbabwe, women business owners worked in time intervals throughout the day.
 The time involved in maintaining a business with little pay was undesirably restrictive and directly conflicted with their family responsibilities.
-There have been experimental techniques to expand women-led businesses in Nigeria such as advocating start-ups and productivity through grants, mentoring and business technical training.
-A program by the name of YouWiN! gave insight to young men and women on how to carry out their business ideas and conquer certain challenges that come with starting a business.
+There have been experimental techniques to expand women-led businesses in Nigeria such as advocating start-ups and productivity through grants, mentoring, and business technical training.
+A program by the name of YouWiN!, gave insight to young men and women on how to carry out their business ideas and conquer certain challenges that come with starting a business.